nekogd/react-utility-hooks/README.md

 ## useEventListener

-If we find ourselves adding eventListeners with useEffect a lot, it might be a good idea to abstract that to a custom hook./ More info: https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener
+If we find ourselves adding eventListeners with useEffect a lot, it might be a good idea to abstract that to a custom hook.

+More info: https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener

 ### Example usage